Bruno Cipolla

-Bruno Cipolla (born 24 December 1952) is a retired Italian rowing coxswain who had his best achievements in the coxed pairs, together with Renzo Sambo and Primo Baran.
+Bruno Cipolla (24 December 1952 – 15 February 2026) was an Italian rowing coxswain who had his best achievements in the coxed pairs, together with Renzo Sambo and Primo Baran.
 They won a European title in 1967 and an Olympic gold medal in 1968, for which Cipolla received a car from the Fiat company.
-His career was interrupted for six months by a motorcycle accident after the Olympics.
+His career was interrupted for six months by a motorcycle collision after the Olympics.
 He retired in 1971.

+Cipolla died on 15 February 2026, at the age of 73.